 Even the least of Jesus’ brothers, is greater than John the Baptist.
 Yet Jesus said John the Baptist was greater than all those born of women?
 (Matthew 11:11).
 The revelation lies in that the least among Jesus’ brothers, is God’s Son—just as Jesus is God’s Son.
 This is qualified by God’s presence in Jesus, just as God is present among His brothers.

-The Messiah is not God, but God’s messenger who came to deliver humanity.
+The Messiah is not God, but God’s messenger who came to salvage humanity from sinfulness.
 Though, in reality, Jesus was God with us, Jesus was Son of Man who had all the attributes of being one with us.
 God remains singular, as accurately described in Deuteronomy 6:4.
 The idea of making Him three in one, is as fake as anything characterized in falsehood.
 See [The significance of God’s oneness, as opposed to Trinity].

 Andrew Masuku is the author of Dimensions of a New Civilization, laying down standards for uplifting Zimbabwe from current state of economic depression into a model for other nations worldwide.
 A decaying tree provides an opportunity for a blossoming sprout.
 Written from a Christian perspective, the book is a product of inspiration, bringing reliefs to those having witnessed strings of unworkable solutions––leading to the current economic and social decay.
 In a simple conversational tone, most Zimbabweans should find the book as a long awaited providential oasis of hope.